 Identifying and eliminating some of the most common kale pests can go a long way in your kale plant protection program.
 Common garden pests affecting kale include:

-- Aphids – Allow natural predator insects to do as much of the work of controlling these insects as possible.
+- Aphids– Allow natural predator insects to do as much of the work of controlling aphid pests as possible.
 If you must use an insecticide, use a soap-based product or neem oil.
 You may have to spray several times.

-- Flea beetles – Good fall cleanup and regular weed removal are your best bets in controlling these insects, which chew tiny holes in the leaves.
+- Flea beetles– Good fall cleanup and regular weed removal are your best bets in controlling flea beetles, which chew tiny holes in the leaves.
 If these kale pests find their way to your plants anyway, choose an insecticide labeled for use against flea beetles and make sure the label states the product is safe to use on kale.

-- Whiteflies – These tiny, whiteflying insects rise in a cloud above the plant.
-Use insecticidal soap or neem oil and spray every few days until they are gone.
+- Whiteflies– These tiny, white flying insects rise in a cloud above the plant.
+Use insecticidal soap or neem oil and spray every few days until whiteflies are gone.